 Novated leasing can be a great option as long as you’re careful and take the time to understand how it works.
 Here are several reasons why novated leasing can be a fantastic choice as long as you steer clear of the well-known traps.

 Tax Benefits: When you sign a novated lease, it will influence how much you owe in taxes.
-In some cases, this can be a downside, but in others, it can actually be a benefit.
-The portion of your salary that’s used to cover lease payments and vehicle expenses can typically be deducted from your pre-tax income, potentially lowering your taxable income.
+In some cases, this can be a downside.
+In others, it can be a benefit.
+The portion of of your salary that’s used to cover lease payments and vehicle expenses can typically be deducted from your pre-tax income, potentially lowering your taxable income.

 Fixed Monthly Payments: A novated lease offers the advantage of consistent monthly payments over the entire lease term.
 This high level of predictability can make it easier to streamline your budget and plan your finances for the future.